NxPKG/khulnasoft-docs/content/learning-paths/prevent-ddos-attacks/concepts/_index.md

 # DDoS concepts

-Learn the concepts behind DDoS attacks and protection, whether you are using Cloudflare or another provider.
+Learn the concepts behind DDoS attacks and protection, whether you are using Khulnasoft or another provider.

 ## Objectives